AirdroperUA/AirOS-docs/content/usage/advanced/index.md

 ### Available Services

-The Available Services page provides developer access to the underlying http server interfaces of the services upon which BlueOS is based.
+The Available Services page provides developer access to the underlying http server interfaces of the services upon which AirOS is based.
 Each service is listed with
 - the port it is served at
 - a meaningful name